 If you can’t decide which is better for you, kayaking or canoeing, think about what type of paddling trips you’ll be going on.
 You should also bear in mind the body of water whether it’s a flat lake or rapids.
 If in doubt, you could try out both and see which you’re most comfortable in.

-Check Out These Key Characteristics of Canoes and Kayaks
+Check Out Key Characteristics of Canoes vs Kayaks

 The main take aways that we hope you got from this article is that if you plan on having an easily maneuverable water craft, a kayak is your best bet.
 If you hope to carry people, supplies, or pets around, and maybe even wish to have a motor, a canoe is definitely the way to go.
 You are also going to want to keep in mind how you plan to transport, store, and carry each option.
 We hope this article gives you a bit of a better idea on your upcoming decision to choose what is the best option for you.